gmftbyGMFTBY/HashRetrieval/README.md

 ### 1.5 Chat test

-_If you need to try default hash code size, replace the 128 in chat.sh into the dimension size that you want._
+* _If you need to try other hash code size settings, replace the 128 in chat.sh into the dimension size._
+* _Before running the chat.sh script, you should make sure that you already run the following commands correctly_:
+    ```bash
+    # 1. the cross-bert will be used for providing coherence scores
+    ./run.sh train <dataset_name> cross-bert <gpu_ids>
+    # 2. the hash-bert model also needs the dual-bert model parameters
+    ./run.sh train <dataset_name> dual-bert <gpu_ids>
+    ```

 ```bash
 # set faiss_cuda as -1 to use cpu, set faiss_cuda i>=0 to use gpu(cuda:i)